Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Extraction

-In this section we describe, given an unsatisfiable set of SNF clauses $\setclauses$, how to obtain a subset of $\setclauses$, $\setclausesuc$, that is by itself unsatisfiable from an execution of Alg.~\ref{alg:ltlsattrp}.
-The general idea of the construction is unsurprising in that during the execution of Alg.~\ref{alg:ltlsattrp} a resolution graph is built that records which clauses were used to generate other clauses (Def.~\ref{def:resolutiongraph}).
-Then the resolution graph is traversed backwards from the empty clause to find the subset of $\setclauses$ that was actually used to prove unsatisfiability (Def.~\ref{def:coreextraction}).
-The main concern of Def.~\ref{def:resolutiongraph}, \ref{def:coreextraction}, and their proof of correctness in Thm.~\ref{thm:coreisunsat} is therefore that/why certain parts of the \tr proof do not need to be taken into account when determining $\setclausesuc$.
+In this subsection we describe, given an unsatisfiable set of SNF clauses $\setclauses$, how to obtain a subset of $\setclauses$, $\setclausesuc$, that is by itself unsatisfiable.
+During the execution of \refalgltlsattrp a resolution graph is built that records which clauses were used to generate other clauses.
+Then the resolution graph is traversed backwards from the empty clause to find the subset of $\setclauses$ that was actually used to prove unsatisfiability (Sec.~\ref{sec:extractingaucinsnffromaresolutiongraph}).
+The specifics of the \tr algorithm are then used to construct an optimized version of the resolution graph (Sec.~\ref{sec:extractingaucinsnffromanoptimizedresolutiongraph}).

+While we are not aware of corresponding previous work in the domain of temporal logic, the general idea of the construction is unsurprising.
+In fact, applying a resolution method to a set of input clauses in a clausal normal form, constructing a resolution graph, and determining an unsatisfiable subset of the set of input clauses by backward traversal of the resolution graph from the empty clause is well known in SAT (e.g., \ifnoappendix\cite{LZhang-PhDThesis-2003}\else\cite{LZhangSMalik-SAT-2003,LZhang-PhDThesis-2003}\fi).
+The complexity analysis and the optimization of the resolution graph are original and specific to \refalgltlsattrp.

+Note that in the preliminary version of this paper \cite{VSchuppan-TIME-2013} we presented the optimized version of the resolution graph right away.